Aldr0n/PleskSentry/README.md

 # 🚨 Plesk Sentry

-Small, lightweight PHP based  tool to keep your Plesk server safe by from pesky bruteforcers by scanning logfiles and detecting suspicious activities.
+Small, lightweight PHP based tool to keep your Plesk server safe from pesky bruteforcers by scanning logfiles and detecting suspicious activities.
 Aiming to be bit more flexible than fail2ban.

 ## What it does